-Char kuey teow sauce is a special concoction which consist of soy sauce, dark soy sauce, oyster sauce, fish sauce, sugar and pepper.
+Char kuey teow sauce is a special concoction which consists of soy sauce, dark soy sauce, oyster sauce, fish sauce, sugar and pepper.
 Prepare this in advance to be kept refrigerated up to 3 months.

-Preparing a plate of char kuey teow just like in Penang not only requires the right ingredients but also the correct techniques.
-I found that it is better to prepare it in small amount, that is one plate at a time unless you have a big wok to work with or you are a true professional.
-I learned that the noodles would turn soggy when too much sauce is added all at once.
+Preparing a plate of authentic char kuey teow just like those sold in Penang not only requires the right ingredients but also the correct techniques.
+I found that it is better to prepare it in small amount (that is one plate at a time) unless you have a big wok to work with or you are a true professional.
+I learned that the noodles turned soggy when too much sauce is added all at once.

 Step 2 of 6

 Heat wok over high heat.
 Add oil into wok.
 Add slices of Chinese sausage, minced garlic and chilli paste.
 Sauté until fragrant.
 Note: This portion is for 2 persons.

 Sauté prawns and fish cake for about 30 seconds.

 - 1 egg(s)